 To reiterate – this difference is not a pro or con for either.
 There are a lot of advantages to customizing a defined page on Etsy.
-Customers are familiar with the design and don’t have to “learn” your website.
+A potential customer will be familiar with the design and don’t have to “learn” your website.
 Etsy can afford to study how people browse and buy – and implement those changes globally so that you get more sales.

 On the flip side, you can also get “stuck” building someone else’s brand (aka Etsy’s) rather than your own.
 You don’t get the long-term benefits of independence.